The Bottleneck Nobody is Hiring For

 The C-suite gap defining the next five years

-The CTO who can scale an optical interconnect company from an academic lab to a multi-million-dollar hyperscaler contract does not browse job boards.
-The CPO who understands silicon photonics well enough to map a roadmap, but remains sharp enough to close a design win at Microsoft, does not have a public resume.
+The CTO who can take an optical interconnect company from an academic lab to a hyperscaler contract is not on the job boards.
+Nor is the CPO who knows silicon photonics well enough to map a roadmap and still close a design win at Microsoft.
+People like this are already running a company, advising a sovereign fund, or spoken for, locked up by investors who spotted them three years ago.

 The $700 billion buildout is underway.
 The leadership race to support it has barely started.